 Your cookie settings can be changed at any time through your browser settings.
 To find out more see our cookies page.

-It is too late to register to vote for the Lancashire County Council elections on Thursday 4 May 2017.
-If you would like to register to vote at the General Election on Thursday 8 June 2017 you need to register by Monday 22 May 2017.
+It is now too late for you to register to vote at the General Election on 8 June 2017.

 This page is for people registering to vote in Preston for the first time, or if you have moved house.